 🥗What to Serve With Mujadara?

-If you want to eat like a true Middle Eastern - Mujadara is typically served warm:
+If you want to eat like a true Middle Eastern - Mujadara is typically served warm or cool:

 I personally love eating it with a side of freshly cut radish too.